-20. Our Company has a low profit margin and our business is significantly dependent upon unsecured loans availed by our Company from our Promoters and Subsidiaries.
-Continuous financial losses incurred by us may be perceived adversely by external parties such as clients and bankers, which could affect our reputation, business, financial condition and results of operation and affect our ability to repay the unsecured loans availed by our Company from our Promoters and Subsidiaries.
-Additionally, we may require further indebtedness during the course of our business.
-We cannot assure that we would be able to service the existing and/or additional indebtedness.
+16. We have incurred losses in the recent past.
+Further, we have a low profit margin and our business is significantly dependent upon loans availed by our Company from our Promoters, Subsidiaries and third parties.
+Continuous financial losses incurred by us may be perceived adversely by external parties such as clients and bankers, which could affect our reputation, business, financial condition and results of operation and affect our ability to repay the loans availed by our Company.